gabriel-wilkes/adventure-ja/README.md

 I tracked done the bsd games files and removed the other games and changed a few minor things to prevent build errors on Linux and OS X. Tested working fine on Ubuntu, Raspbian and OS X.

-BSD Games lists the following as prerequisites, as long as you have basic build tools installed the only thing extra you may need is the ncurses library:
+BSD Games lists the following as *prerequisites*, as long as you have basic build tools installed the only thing extra you may need is the ncurses library:

 * GCC (the C and C++ compilers only - other languages not needed; C++ only needed for dab).